adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## Search engine optimisation

-Some SPAs don't require SEO, but for those that do, the solutions aren't straightforward [[3](#ref3)].
+Some SPAs don't require SEO, but for those that do, [the solutions aren't straightforward](http://stackoverflow.com/questions/7549306/single-page-js-websites-and-seo).

 ## Navigation and loading CSS &amp; JS

 If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience because it's akin to loading all pages of a website when only the home page was requested.
 Unfortunately, this leads to attempting to load CSS and JS for certain pages.
-Script loading is notoriously difficult and contains unreliable hacks [[4](#ref4)] which can can be fatal to the reliability of the application.
+[Script loading is notoriously difficult and contains unreliable hacks](http://blog.getify.com/labjs-script-loading-the-way-it-should-be/) which can can be fatal to the reliability of the application.

 ## Analytics